Myanmar: 4 dead in Mandalay as junta clashes with militia | DW | 22.06.2021

-Violence broke out in Mandalay, Myanmar's second largest city as security forces battle a anti-junta militia.
+Violence broke out in Mandalay, Myanmar's second-largest city, as security forces battle an anti-junta militia.
 Four members of the militia are reported to be dead, while eight have been arrested.

-Security forces raided a house in the city's Chan Mya Tharsi township, following a tip-off, and they were met with small arms fire and grenades, a statement from the junta's information teams said.
+Security forces raided a house in the city's Chan Mya Tharsi township, following a tipoff, and they were met with small-arms fire and grenades, a statement from the junta's information team said.

 "Some security members were seriously injured" in the ensuing battle, it said.